cermati/iamx/README.md

 5. `ListAvailableAccessContextWorkflowContext`
 Context required to execute the list available access context of a target platform dynamically.

-6. `ListCustomFieldsOptionsWorkflowContext`
+6. `ListAccessContextExtensionOptionsWorkflowContext`
-Context required to execute the list of custom fields options of a target platform dynamically.
+Context required to list down the available option values for certain field(s) in the access context extension of a target platform dynamically.

 7. `AccessContext`
 The key-value pair (or sometimes just the value) that represents a group/role/other similar terms name that is recognized by the target platform.

+8. `AccessContextExtension`
+The key-value pair(s) that represent extended/additional access context that is specific to a certain target platform that do not exist on other platform.
+Some or all the extension field(s) can be required for operations that are using the access context.

 ## Implementation
 The connector needs to implement this contract class (written in TypeScript to ease explaining the definition):